exakat/exakat-docs/Reference/Reports.rst

 Rector is a Text report format.

-Rector depends on the following theme : Rector.
+Rector depends on the following rule : Rector.

 .. _report-sarb: